wtrocki/ServiceAccountExamples/README.md

 # MongoDB Atlas Administration API — Service Account Authentication Demo

 This repository demonstrates how to call the [MongoDB Atlas Administration API](https://www.mongodb.com/docs/atlas/api/) using Service Account authentication.
+Service Accounts provide a new way to authenticate to Atlas using OAuth 2.0 with the Client Credentials flow.
+A Service Account provides a client ID and client secret, which are used to generate access tokens for performing API requests.
+Access tokens are currently valid for one hour.
+Service Accounts are created within Atlas organization and can be configured to access multiple projects within that organization.

 ## Setup